 University of Winchester

-Everest is a partner with the University of Winchester’s Widening Participation Programme offering students programme of study that encourages, inspires and supports students to consider their choices post 16.
+Everest is a partner with the University of Winchester’s Widening Participation Programme offering students a programme of study that encourages, inspires and supports students to consider their choices post 16.
 The collaboration with students begins in year 7 and continues throughout their time at Everest as well as supporting their transition to Key Stage 5 study and the wider world of work.
-We believe that being Future Ready is essential for the young people we serve to move into the work of work and study to be successful, resilient and exciting citizens who not only have an excellent work ethic but challenge ideals and innovate.
+We believe that being Future Ready is essential for our young people to successfully move into the world of work and/or study and to develop them to be hardworking, resilient and respectful citizens who not only have an excellent work ethic, but are also confident to challenge ideas and innovate.
 Everest is extremely proud of the partnership with the UWIN Aspire and Widening Participation Programme.

-Everest work closely with the Basingstoke Consortium an organisation that supports Everest in offering a variety of activities for the students as well as 1:1 careers advise with our excellent and highly experienced careers advisor Chris Woods.
-Work experience is also offered to students to expand their ideas and give them the opportunity to experience a place of work.
+Everest work closely with the Basingstoke Consortium an organisation that supports Everest in offering a variety of activities for the students as well as 1:1 careers advice with our excellent and highly experienced careers advisor, Chris Woods.
+Work experience is also offered to students to expand their knowledge and give them the opportunity to experience a place of work.
 The Consortium pride themselves on offering bespoke and engaging careers opportunities for the students at Everest.

-As part of Everest’s partnership with the Basingstoke Consortium, we work directly with an Enterprise Advisor someone who works in business and offers the school support and opportunities for young people in the world of technology.
+We have also partnered with Enterprise M3 LEP and the Careers Enterprise Company, to work directly with an Enterprise Advisor, someone who works in business and offers the school support and opportunities for young people in the world of technology.

 Working with you

-We know that we have a huge wealth of experience in our parent body and local community to tap into to help expose our students to different career pathways.
+We know that we have a huge wealth of experience in our parent body and local community who could offer to support our students into different career pathways.

-If you are a business in the local area and would like to improve our Corporate Social Responsibility by working with a school then please do get in touch with Hannah Dibden, our Head of School on 01256 465 547.
+If you are a business in the local area and would like to work with our school then please contact Elli Freed, our Careers Lead, on 01256 465 547.

 National Careers Service: https://nationalcareers.service.gov.uk/